Nothing special but not bad.

 Designer Response by: Awol

 It is a heavily wooded course that has been open for about 6 months.
-Not sure what you expect.
-Damp summers mean more bugs.
-I'd suggest you get some bug spray for your bag.
+Damp summers mean more bugs in Wisconsin.

 Diamond in the Rough

 Pros: Challenge: This course is a true test of your skills!
 This is a predominantly wooded course with some real touchy lines that will help you fine tune your accuracy or pay with unforgiving rough.
 Just a standard Hyzer/Anhyzer will not get you the birdies you need.
 You have to have some soft turn over shots, flip up hyzers, stall shots, power anyhzers, side arms and basically everything you can think of to score well here.

 Tee Pads: Great flared/trapezoid tee pads are installed well with plenty of room for a full run up.

 Beautiful wild life: I saw several white tail deer during my rounds and also quite an array of bird life including a wood pecker and hawk.